UPPMAX/UPPMAX-documentation/docs/software/gcc_compile_fortran.md

 This compiles the file `hello_world.f` using all defaults:

-- default/no optimization
+- default/no optimisation
 - the executable created is called `a.out`

-To compiles the file `hello_world.f` with run-time speed optimization and creating an executable with a more sensible name, use:
+To compiles the file `hello_world.f` with run-time speed optimisation and creating an executable with a more sensible name, use:

 ```bash
 gfortran -Ofast -o hello_world hello_world.f
 ```

-- `-Ofast`: optimize for run-time speed, similar to `-O3`
+- `-Ofast`: optimise for run-time speed, similar to `-O3`
 - `-o hello_world`: the executable created is called `hello_world`

 ### 3. Run